Princeton Money Laundering Attorney

 c. directs, organizes, finances, plans, manages, supervises, or controls the transportation of or transactions in property known or which a reasonable person would believe to be derived from criminal activity.

 Examples of Money Laundering.
-As noted, money laundering can include a host of activities to conceal the illegal source of money, such as (i) Currency smuggling, in which a person transports large sums of money from illegal activity; (ii) Structuring Cash Transactions, in which a person deposits cash into a bank in small amounts over time to avoid bank reporting requirements; (iii) Asset Purchases, in which a person uses the money from illegal activity to buy a home, vehicle, or other luxury item; or (iv) Casino Conversion, in which large sums of money can be exchanged at a casino, thereby removing the illegal taint because the exchanged money can be characterized as gambling proceeds.
+As noted, money laundering can include a host of activities to conceal the illegal source of money, such as (i) Currency smuggling, in which a person transports large sums of money from illegal activity; (ii) Structuring Cash Transactions, in which a person deposits cash into a bank in small amounts over time to avoid bank reporting requirements; (iii) Asset Purchases, in which a person uses the money from illegal activity to buy a home, vehicle, or other luxury item; or (iv) Casino Conversion, in which large sums of money can be exchanged at a casino, thereby removing the illegal taint because the exchanged money can be characterized as proceeds from promoting gambling.
 Indeed, if a person is found with a large sum of cash on his person, or in his vehicle, and it is not reasonable for a person to be carrying such a large amount of cash, the result could be a money laundering charge.

 The Penalties for Money Laundering.
 The severity of penalty depends on the amount of money involved.
 Laundering money (or anything of value) worth $500,000 or more is a first-degree crime, carrying a sentence of 10 to 20 years imprisonment and a fine of up to $200,000; between $75,000 and $499,000 is a second-degree crime, carrying a sentence of 5 to 10 years imprisonment and a maximum fine of $150,000; and less than $75,000 is a third-degree crime, carrying a sentence of 3 to 5 years imprisonment with a potential fine of $15,000.
 In addition, obstructing a bank from making a report required by law is a third-degree crime.
 The Mercer County Prosecutor’s Office and Office of the Attorney General may also institute proceedings to recover an Anti-Money Laundering Profiteering Penalty “in an amount equal to three times the value of all property involved in the criminal activity, together with costs incurred for resources and personnel used in the investigation and litigation of both criminal and civil proceedings.”